zumerlab/orbit/README.md

 Join the discussion on  [here](https://github.com/zumerlab/zumer-css/discussions) page and be a part of the Zumer CSS community today!

+## Quick start

+1. Clone the repository.
+2. Go to `examples` folder and open index.html with a browser.
+Server is not required because this examples are very simple and static.

 ## Usage

 1. Clone the repository.